bioc/cyanoFilter/README.md

 ### Removing Negative Values in Expression Matrix

+Typically negative values are removed from the expression matrix as they are deemed measurement error (there are some arguments against this) so the `noneg()` rids a flowframe of all negative values in its expression matrix.

 ``` r
 flowfile_noneg <- cyanoFilter::noneg(x = flowfile_nona)
 ```

 ### Log-Transforming Expression Matrix

+`lnTrans()` transforms all values (except those specified in the *notToTransform* option) in an expression matrix to the log scale.
+This function has a counterpart in the `flowCore()` package but we made things simpler and also give the opportunity for users to specify columns in the flowframe that are not to be transformed.

 ``` r
 flowfile_logtrans <- cyanoFilter::lnTrans(x = flowfile_noneg, notToTransform = c("SSC.W", "TIME"))
 ```

 ### Plotting

+pair\_plot() gives a scatter plot of all columns in the flowframe, except that specified in the *notToPlot* option.

 ``` r
 cyanoFilter::pair_plot(flowfile_noneg, notToPlot = "TIME") ##untransfrmed